AndreaCirilloAC/Afraus/README.md

 ## Design

 Afraus sequentially applies the three cited models consequently assigning a fraud-risk score.
-Eventually a total score is calculated for each record, and the score is assigned to the *Afraus-score* variable.
+Eventually, a total score is calculated for each record, and the score is assigned to the *Afraus-score* variable.

 ## Objectives
-The main objective on developing Afraus is to build a tool that can be easily used from non-techinal people to detect frauds that may be occuring within their data.
+The main objective in developing Afraus is to build a tool that can be easily used from 'non-techinal' people to detect frauds that may be occuring within their data.

-This objective is pursued choosing only unsupervised models, that require no previous knowledge of possible fraud schemes affecting the tested population.
+This objective is pursued choosing only unsupervised models, that require no previous knowledge of possible fraud schemes affecting the tested population, and no further specification by the user.

 ## Further Developments